 Get The Full (Printable) Homemade Chicken Dumplings Recipe Below.
 Enjoy!

-Southern Chicken and Dumplings in the Crock Pot (Slow Cooker)
+Can I Make Chicken and Dumplings in the Slow Cooker?

 So you want to set-and-forget this recipe in your crockpot… No problem!

-In the recipe below I’m showing you how to make this southern dish 3 ways.
+In the chicken and dumplings recipe below I’m showing you how to make this southern dish 3 ways.

 • On the Stovetop